civilservicelgbt/civilservicelgbt.github.io/_news/2024-03-01-mentoring-programme-register-now.md

 As a mentee, you can expect to:

-1. be offered a short induction session for new mentees
+1. receive up to 90 minutes of speed mentoring
+2. work with a long-term mentor after your speed mentoring for up to a year
-2. receive published guidance on how to maximise your role as a mentee
+3. receive guidance on how to maximise your role as a mentee

 ### Taking part as a mentor